ninn-kou/flockr/README.md

 Pineapple Pty Ltd met with Sally and Bob (the front end development team) 2 weeks ago to brief them on this project.
 While you are still trying to get up to speed on the requirements of this project, Sally and Bob understand the requirements of the project very well.

-Because of this they have already specified a **common interface** for the front end and backend to operate on.
+Because of this they have already specified a **common interface** for the frontend and backend to operate on.
 This allows both parties to go off and do their own development and testing under the assumption that both parties comply will comply with the common interface.
 This is the interface **you are required to use**

-Beside the information available in the interface that Sally and Bob provided, you have been told (so far) that the features of flockr that UNSW would like to see implemented include:
+Besides the information available in the interface that Sally and Bob provided, you have been told (so far) that the features of flockr that UNSW would like to see implemented include:

 1. Ability to login, register if not registered, and log out
-2. Ability to reset password if forgotten it
+2. Ability to reset password if forgotten
 3. Ability to see a list of channels
 4. Ability to create a channel, join a channel, invite someone else to a channel, and leave a channel
 5. Within a channel, ability to view all messages, view the members of the channel, and the details of the channel